WandaVision: Documentary special

 In February 2021, the documentary series Marvel Studios: Assembled was announced.
-The series' first special, Assembled: The Making of WandaVision, explores the making of the series, with Schaeffer, Shakman, Olsen, Bettany, Rupp, Hahn, Parris, Park, Dennings, Peters, and others discussing the classic sitcoms that inspired the series, how the crew emulated the production processes of early sitcoms, and the experience of filming in front of a live studio audience.
-The special was released on Disney+ on March 12, 2021.
+The series' first special, "The Making of WandaVision", explores the making of the series, with Schaeffer, Shakman, Olsen, Bettany, Rupp, Hahn, Parris, Park, Dennings, Peters, and others discussing the classic sitcoms that inspired the series, how the crew emulated the production processes of early sitcoms, and the experience of filming in front of a live studio audience.
+The special was released on Disney+ on March 12, 2021, and was included as part of the series' home media release on November 28, 2023.

 Future

 Continuation

-In January 2021, Schaeffer said she was unable to talk about any potential plans for a second season, but said the series would feel "very complete".
-Shakman said there were no plans "at all" for a second season and one would only be made if a specific story came about that would warrant it.
-Feige did not rule out a second season being made, but said one was not planned and pointed to Doctor Strange in the Multiverse of Madness instead as the continuation of the story set up in WandaVision, with the story also continuing in other places; Parris will star as Rambeau in the film The Marvels (2023), the sequel to Captain Marvel, with WandaVision writer Megan McDonnell as one of its writers.
-In June 2021, Olsen referred to WandaVision as a limited series.
+In January 2021, Schaeffer said she was unable to talk about any potential plans for a second season, but said the series would feel complete.
+Shakman said there were no plans for a second season and one would only be made if a specific story came about that would warrant it.
+In June 2021, Olsen said WandaVision was a limited series.

+Feige did not rule out a second season, but said one was not planned and WandaVision's story would instead be continued in the film Doctor Strange in the Multiverse of Madness, among other places: Parris reprised her role as Rambeau in the film The Marvels (2023), the sequel to Captain Marvel, which was co-written by WandaVision writer Megan McDonnell.

 Spin-offs

-Agatha: Coven of Chaos
+WandaVision serves as the start of a trilogy of series that includes Agatha All Along and VisionQuest.

+Agatha All Along

-By October 2021, a "dark comedy" spin-off series was in development, with Hahn returning to reprise her role as Agatha Harkness along with Schaeffer returning as writer and executive producer.
-Schaeffer also directs episodes of the series, with Gandja Monteiro and Rachel Goldberg also directing.
-Hahn's involvement was part of a larger deal she signed with Marvel Studios to reprise the role in additional series and films.
+By October 2021, a "dark comedy" spin-off series was in development with Hahn returning to reprise her role as Agatha Harkness and Schaeffer returning as writer and executive producer.
+Schaeffer, who serves as showrunner, also directed episodes of the series, along with Gandja Monteiro and Rachel Goldberg.
+Hahn's involvement was part of a larger deal with Marvel Studios to reprise her role in series and films.
 Marvel Studios officially announced the series in November 2021.
-Actors reprising their WandaVision roles include Ford, Rupp, Payton, Lengel, Ali, Glick, Brian Brightman, and Forbes, starring alongside Joe Locke, Aubrey Plaza, Ali Ahn, Maria Dizzia, Sasheer Zamata, Patti LuPone, Miles Gutierrez-Riley, and Okwui Okpokwasili in undisclosed roles.
-Agatha: Coven of Chaos will premiere in late 2023.
+Other actors reprising their WandaVision roles include Ford, Rupp, Payton, Lengel, Ali, Glick, Forbes, and Peters, starring alongside Joe Locke, Sasheer Zamata, Ali Ahn, Maria Dizzia, Paul Adelstein, Miles Gutierrez-Riley, Okwui Okpokwasili, Patti LuPone, and Aubrey Plaza.
+Rupp described the series as the second season of WandaVision.
+Agatha All Along premiered in September 2024.

-Vision Quest
+VisionQuest

-By October 2022, a second spin-off series centered on Bettany's The Vision was in development, titled Vision Quest, with Bettany starring along with Schaeffer set as head writer.
+By October 2022, a second spin-off series centered on Bettany's Vision was in development, titled Vision Quest, with Bettany starring and Schaeffer set as head writer.
+Schaeffer was no longer developing Vision Quest by May 2024, due to her focus on Agatha All Along, and Marvel Studios hired Terry Matalas to redevelop the series and serve as its showrunner; Bettany was confirmed to still be reprising his role.
+James Spader reprises his role as Ultron from Avengers: Age of Ultron.
+VisionQuest is scheduled to premiere in late 2026.